spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/customizing-the-uptime-check.md

         'fire_monitor_failed_event_after_consecutive_failures' => 2,

         /*
-         * When reaching out to sites this user agent will be used.
+         * When requesting sites, this user agent will be used.
          */
         'user_agent' => 'spatie/laravel-uptime-monitor uptime checker',
 ```